Halfmoon: Habitat and biology

 The halfmoon is frequently observed high in the water column over rocks and at middle depths over kelp.
 Their preferred habitats are rocky reefs, kelp forests, floating kelp pads, and oil rigs.
 They are occasionally recorded near the surface of the water, but they are commonly found at depths between 3 and 40 m.
 This is an omnivorous species with kelp, red algae and green algae making up the bulk of its diet but it also feeds on a diversity of small invertebrates such as crustaceans, sponges and sea anemones.
 They are schooling fish.
 The juveniles are occasionally reported far offshore, although they are more frequent around shallow subtidal areas and kelp beds with the adults.
 In their first year they can still be as small as 2.54 cm and can be found in schools of a dozen or more on the outer edge of kelp beds and in sea grass beds.
-These fish reach sexual maturity when they attain a length of about 20 cm which is when they are roughly wo years old.
+These fish reach sexual maturity when they attain a length of about 20 cm which is when they are roughly two years old.
 The spawning season runs from June through to October and they are broadcast spawners.
 The fertilised eggs and newly hatched larvae are planktonic.
 The larvae are most numerous off northern Baja California The juveniles will school with juvenile opaleye beneath floating rafts of kelp.